aio-libs/yarl/docs/api.rst

 Cache control
 -------------

-IDNA conversion and host encoding encoding are quite expensive operations, that's why the ``yarl`` library caches these calls by storing results in the global LRU cache.
+IDNA conversion and host encoding are quite expensive operations, that's why the ``yarl`` library caches these calls by storing results in the global LRU cache.